jyz0328/Document-Analyzer-EC530/README.md

 - Step4 :if u login successfully u can also see [Choose an option: (1 for upload, 2 for logout): ], input 1 or 2 to see effect, u can use `example.pdf`, `test.txt` or use other pdf or txt files as file for upload
 - Step5 :use [control c]to exit backend
 - Notice : currently version only document using 'pdf txt' can be analyzed, use any other document will cuase failure, i will address this in furture if i have time<br>
-- Notice : u can also follow `Docker_and_Packaging` folder to download the codes in packaging method
+- Notice : u can also follow `Docker_and_Packaging` folder to download the codes in packaging method.
+Here is also my documentation link: https://test.pypi.org/project/EC530-project2-new/0.1.0/

 # usage of each component <br>
 - `nowclient.py` :frontend, which show things in front of users.